Prithvi2605/factor-forensics/README.md

 *Notebook: `anomly_decay.ipynb`*

+Part 1 is an **inspiration** from the famous McLean & Pontiff (2016) result which found out that academic publication erodes return predictability.
+This project applies that question to a broad set of 138 anomalies, processed independently from the raw OSAP data, using per-signal sample-end splits and conditional significance testing.

 Using the [Open Source Asset Pricing](https://www.openassetpricing.com/) (OSAP) database of Chen & Zimmermann, I took 138 high-quality published anomalies, split each at the end of *its own original study's sample period*, and compared performance in-sample vs. out-of-sample.
-The split is drawn at each signal's `SampleEndYear` — not its publication year — because the returns after the original data ended are the first ones nobody had seen when the anomaly was formed, and therefore the honest test.
+The split is drawn at each signal's `SampleEndYear` because the returns after the original data ended are the first ones nobody had seen when the anomaly was formed, and therefore the honest test.

 **The finding:**